-LGBT History Month takes place in February each year.
-At its heart, it is an opportunity to celebrate LGBT life and culture and to recognise the achievements of LGBT people and communities.
-The ethos of LGBT History Month is one of inclusion.
+LGBT History Month is an opportunity to celebrate LGBTI life and culture and to recognise the achievements of LGBTI people and communities.

-- LGBT History Month is not a festival; it is a tool that can be used to engage people in discussion and challenge stigma and stereotypes.
+LGBT History Month is not a festival; it is a tool that can be used to engage people in discussion and challenge stigma and stereotypes.
 It is about education, celebration and shared understanding.
-The values listed below should underpin the work of individuals, agencies and organisations working within LGBT History Month:
+The values listed below should underpin the work of individuals, agencies and organisations who choose to engage:

-- Recognise and promote awareness of LGBT history;
+- Recognise and promote awareness of LGBTI history

-- Celebrate the contributions made by LGBT people to society;
+- Celebrate the contributions made by LGBTI people to society

-- Reflect on the history of discrimination of LGBT people;
+- Reflect on the history of discrimination of LGBTI people

-- Educate and inform subsequent generations of LGBT history, highlighting discrimination and celebrating diversity;
+- Educate and inform subsequent generations of LGBTI history, highlighting discrimination and celebrating diversity

-- Focus national attention on the LGBT community, and enhance LGBT equality at a local and national level;
+- Focus national attention on the LGBTI community, and enhance LGBTI equality at a local and national level

 - Challenge and eradicate homophobia, biphobia and transphobia